oracle-livelabs/pts/ai-vector-search-fundamentals/1-introduction/introduction.md

 Another big benefit of AI Vector Search is that similarity search can be combined with relational search on business data in one single system.
 This is not only powerful but also significantly more effective because AI Vector Search allows you to generate, store, index, and query vector embeddings along with other business data, using the full power of SQL.
 This means you don't need to add a specialized vector database, eliminating the pain of data fragmentation between multiple systems.

-In this lab we will build the AI Vector Search features that will enable you to use AI Vector Search to find attributes of US National Parks based on your interests.
-For example, finding parks on a vacation where you might want to have a family picnic or go rock climbing in parks that are close to your planned destination.
-Finding a good match in this case requires combining a semantic picture search with searches on relational data.
+In this lab we will build the AI Vector Search features that will enable you to use AI Vector Search to on text and image data to find attributes of US National Parks based on your interests.
+For example, you may want to search for parks where you can have a family picnic, go rock climbing, or see spectacular sights.
+You might also want to narrow your search to parks that are close to your planned destination.
+Finding a good match in this case requires combining a similarity search with searches on relational data.

 Estimated Time: 5 minutes